-Viterra is working with the grain industry, the National Heavy Vehicle Regulator (NHVR) and SA Police to implement measures that reduce heavy vehicle overloading and promote compliance with transport regulation, while still recognising the difficulties faced by growers and heavy vehicle operators in moving the crop from farm to site.
+Viterra continuously works with the grain industry, the National Heavy Vehicle Regulator (NHVR) and SA Police to implement measures that reduce heavy vehicle overloading and promote compliance with transport regulation, while still recognising the difficulties faced by growers and heavy vehicle operators in moving grain from farm to site.

 The code does not provide authority for any vehicle to be loaded in excess of its statutory mass limit.
 Growers, loaders and drivers all have their own obligations under transport regulation.
 If you are unsure of your obligations you should seek independent advice.

 The driver is responsible for determining the vehicle’s legal mass limit and is required to declare the legal mass of their vehicle at a Viterra site.

 Drivers are required to declare the mass of their vehicle via the Mass Limit Code.
 This code is linked to the legal mass of the specific vehicle configuration, including accredited vehicles.
 The Mass Limit Code is recorded on the weighnote.